baobabKoodaa/ouija/README.md

 - Despite existing only as a web page, the spirits have the ability to __move the player's mouse__ towards letters on the board.
 - Two different chatbots available: a __scripted experience__ is available for all, and for players who have OpenAI API keys, there is a more versatile __GPT-3 mode__.
-- The scripted experience has 2 achievements to unlock and some special effects.
+- The scripted experience has 3 achievements to unlock and various special effects including a few jumpscares.

 #### How does it work